- Water & Sewer Department

 Managed by the Assistant Chief Operator of Maintenance and Collection System, he manages the arrival of wastewater to the treatment plant and the various processes to remove pollutants.
 The Collection system consists of over 245 miles of sewer lines, 5,660 manholes and 16 pumping stations.

-Managed by the Assistant Chief Operator and Laboratory Supervisor, he is in charge of the treatment of 000 gallons of wastewater daily.
+Managed by the Assistant Chief Operator and Laboratory Supervisor, he is in charge of the treatment of an average of 10.75 million gallons of wastewater daily.
 From various tanks called clarifiers and aeration tanks, through the final disinfection stage, he is in charge of the collection and analyzing of samples to ensure that the state and federal compliance is adhered to.

 Our Guarantee to You